yohanjo/YUtils/src/topicmodel/STTM/README.md

 ## Dependencies

-The following files in the "rsc" folder should be in your build path.
+The following files in the `rsc` folder should be in your build path.
 * commons-csv-1.4.jar
 * slf4j-api.jar
 * slf4j-simple.jar
 * stanford-postagger-3.6.0.jar

-You also need the following model file for POS tagging.
-The default location is "{PROJECT_DIR}/rsc/".
-You can change the path or model in the source code.
-* english-left3words-distsim.tagger
+* english-left3words-distsim.tagger (for POS tagging)

 ## Command Options